 If I get stuck on the idea of all those rich, creamy sauces I'm giving up, then I'll lose motivation.
 If I focus more on enjoying them infrequently and enjoying other healthier food options, then I stand a better chance at succeeding.

 I think the same goes for people who hate exercise.
-Personally, if I had to go to a gym everyday I would fail.
+Personally, if I had to go to a gym every day I would fail.
 But since I enjoy walking, that's something I can do every day.
-If your attitude is that you will find alternatives that you find enjoyable or at least acceptable, then you will find long term success.
+If your attitude is that you will find alternatives that you find enjoyable or at least acceptable, then you will find long-term success.
 Enjoyable things are easier to prioritize.
-Getting my walk in on a given day is not less important that styling my hair, vacuuming, or whatever else I may have to do.
+Getting my walk in on a given day is not less important than styling my hair, vacuuming, or whatever else I may have to do.

 Dieting takes a certain attitude.
 Most dieters buckle down, follow some rules, lose weight, celebrate, and move on, only to find they regain the weight later.
 The same thing can happen with lowering your cholesterol or your blood pressure.
 You change, you get your levels where you want them, you celebrate, and 6 months later they are right back where they started.